Get a Free Trial

 Agile development methodologies have become pervasive throughout the industry, and this means that many software applications contain significant changes with each new product iteration—which translates directly into testing volatility.
-This is a challenge in and of itself: how do you design and implement automation testing that will readily and correctly identify these app changes and quickly update the tests with minimal levels of maintenance effort?
-Ideally, an automation testing solution should be able to handle this for you.
+This poses many challenges in automation: how do you design and implement test automation that will readily and correctly identify these app changes and quickly update the tests with minimal levels of maintenance effort?
+Ideally, an test automation solution should be able to handle this for you.

 Tool evaluation can seem unachievable for various reasons:

 • Lack of expertise needed to make the most of the capabilities of a specific tool.

 • Indefinite knowledge on whether a tool exists to meet specific needs.

 • Misconceptions lead to desire for a tool that isn’t available.

 • A favorite tool doesn’t seem to provide full test coverage.

 Choosing effective tools comes with serious automation challenges.
 According to the 2018 Gemini World Quality Report, over 50% of IT leaders report that their organizations lack suitable automation tools for their testing teams.

 How to overcome it: